omar198017/holbertonschool-printf/README.md

 .br
 .BI "int _printf(const char *format, ...);"
 .SH DESCRIPTION
-The
-.B _printf()
-function produces output according to a format string.
+The _printf() function produces output according to a format string.
-The format string is composed of zero or more directives.
-Ordinary characters in the string are copied to the output stream.
+The format string may contain ordinary characters that are copied to the output stream, and conversion specifiers introduced by the '%' character.

-Conversion specifiers, introduced by the percent character (%), determine how the following arguments are formatted and printed.
+The implementation supports most common specifiers and flags found in the standard printf function, as well as several custom ones.

+.SH SUPPORTED CONVERSION SPECIFIERS
-The supported conversion specifiers are:
+The following conversion specifiers are handled:

 .TP
 %c